How to read a trading chart

 - Head and shoulders Bottom (or Reverse Head and Shoulders): Usually forming during a downward trend, the head and shoulders bottom pattern signals that the asset’s price is set to rise.

-Both have similar visual construction as each contain four main elements: two shoulders, a head and a neckline.
+Both have similar visual construction as each contains four main elements: two shoulders, a head and a neckline.
 Patterns are formed when the neckline (support and resistance) is broken and a second shoulder is formed.
 Heads and shoulders are formed by peaks and valleys on a graph.
-There are many other formations that traders turn to for analysing trade setup such as: Double top/bottom, triple top/bottom, Pinocchio, bullish/bearish engulfment, etc.
+There are many other formations that UK traders turn to for analysing trade setup including Double top/bottom, triple top/bottom, Pinocchio, bullish/bearish engulfment, and more.
+It is worth being able to identify the main patterns as these can help confirm price action.

 Incorporating a technical analysis tools into your charts

-As you grow more comfortable reading and examining the charts you will learn how to add other tools such as a technical analysis to measure the rate of market volatility and changes in value.
+As you grow more comfortable reading and examining the charts you will learn how to add other tools, such as technical indicators and studies to measure the rate of market volatility and changes in value.
 These technical indicators can assist you in clarifying the exact market information that could be missed with some stocks trading or currencies that are commonly labelled as ‘oversold’ or ‘overbought’.

 In essence, technical indicators incorporated into your live charts like volume indicators, trend lines, Fibonacci levels, stochastic oscillators etc., can block out the market noise, forming a better picture of the markets and trends that lie ahead.

-AvaTrade have written this in depth guide in order for you to understand how some of the core technical analysis tools are applied by professional traders.
+Here at AvaTrade UK, we have written this in-depth guide in order for you to understand how some of the core technical analysis tools are applied by professional traders and can be really helpful in your trading.